 Building U.S. Space Force Counterspace Capabilities: An Imperative for America’s Defense

-Arlington, VA | June 26, 2023 — The Mitchell Institute for Aerospace Studies is pleased to announce a new entry in its Policy Paper series, Building U.S. Space Force Counterspace Capabilities: An Imperative for America’s Defense by Charles Galbreath, Senior Resident Fellow for Space Studies at the Mitchell Institute.
+Arlington, VA | June 26, 2023 — The Mitchell Institute for Aerospace Studies is pleased to announce a new entry in its Research Studies series, Building U.S. Space Force Counterspace Capabilities: An Imperative for America’s Defense by Charles Galbreath, Senior Resident Fellow for Space Studies at the Mitchell Institute.

 Space is on the front line of America’s strategic competition with China.
 Capabilities in this domain are essential to the U.S. military’s ability to deter threats and project war-winning combat power.
 China has already fielded an alarming array of operational counterspace weaponry, including an arsenal of ground-launched missiles carrying anti-satellite kinetic kill vehicles, ground-based electronic warfare capabilities, and satellites capable of attacking U.S. assets in orbit.
 China has the most rapidly developing counterspace capabilities of any nation and is expanding its overall space program with the intent to surpass the United States.